 Social connection is so important for healthy ageing, but it can be hard to stay connected with the community if you don’t have a convenient way to get around.
-You may not want to lose the independence of driving yourself, but as roads get busier, costs of owning a vehicle increase and road conditions change, there are many community services providing safe transportation to ensure you can get wherever you need to go—from shops to social events and activities.
+You may not want to lose the independence of driving yourself, but there are many community services providing safe transportation to ensure you can get wherever you need to go—from shops to social events and activities.

 It’s normal for people to reach an age or level of ability where they can no longer safely drive themselves.
-The physical effects of ageing can impact a person’s ability to drive, due to impairment to vision, focus, judgement and memory.
-It's important you regularly speak to your doctor and ensure you remain able to drive safely.
-But if you can no longer do so yourself, there are plenty of alternative options for getting around so you can stay safe and not worry about driving and parking.
+If you can no longer drive yourself, there are plenty of alternative options for getting around so you can stay safe and not worry about driving and parking.